react-navigation/react-navigation/packages/react-native-tab-view/README.md

 ### `TabBar` disappears or shows weird behaviour when conditionally rendering items

-`zIndex` in React Native is buggy which results in weird behaviour when you remove adjacent items from the hierarchy.
+`zIndex` in React Native is buggy on Android, which results in weird behaviour when you remove adjacent items from the hierarchy.
 You can try setting `zIndex` to `0` for the `TabBar` to avoid the issue.